Xilinx/video-sdk/docs/examples/ffmpeg/quality_analysis.rst

 - ``-bf 1``

-  + This flag outlines the number of B-frames shall be inserted
+  + This flag define the number of B-frames which shall be inserted

 - ``-g 120``